Short Answer: Not really.

 Now consider that Americans own more than 1.3 trillion in student debt.
-That’s where these numbers quickly get astronomical, and dangerous – when considering these inflationary pressures.
+That’s where these numbers quickly get astronomical and dangerous.
+Especially when considering these inflationary pressures.

 And the government returns are your current (or future) tax dollars, hard at work.

-The interest that the government charges on most of their student loans are government-mandated below market rate.
+The interest that the government charges on most of their student loans is government-mandated below market rate.
 Meaning, the market would actually result in a much higher interest rate, due to default risk.

 This is easily seen by looking at private companies offering loans at interest rates sometimes double or triple the rate of federal subsidized loans.